Buzaabah/FRS159/policies.md

 - **Lab**{: .label .label-red}: Hands-on sessions that apply concepts in a practical setting.
 - **Present**{: .label .label-green}: Sessions where students present their projects or research.
 - **Field Trip**{: .label .label-yellow}: Visit to Princeton University Library Special Collections.
+-->

 ## Attendance and Participation

 Many sessions in this seminar will be discussion-based, where active participation is essential.
 Your responsibility includes **arriving on time, completing the readings and exercises, and being prepared for class discussions and activities**.

-I understand that unavoidable situations can arise: sometimes life just happens. **If you must miss a class, please try to inform me in advance.** You’re allowed to miss up to three classes –- no questions asked.
-Additional absences may impact your grade, except in the case of medical or personal emergencies, religious holidays, or attending/traveling to/from varsity competitions.
+I understand that unavoidable situations can arise: sometimes life just happens. **If you must miss a class, please try to inform me in advance.** Absences may impact your grade, except in the case of medical or personal emergencies or attending/traveling to/from varsity competitions.

 ## Slack

 While our course takes place in person, we will use _Slack_ as an additional communication platform.
-It serves as a space for posting [reflections](https://introtodh--spring2024.slack.com/archives/C06F1KS1ULT) on the assigned materials, sharing [resources](https://introtodh--spring2024.slack.com/archives/C06GK9FMKFA) like files and links, and seeking [assistance](https://introtodh--spring2024.slack.com/archives/C06FME0MZHT) with assignments outside of class hours.
-Make sure you join our _Slack_ workspace by using the invitation link provided in class!
+It serves as a space for posting [reflections](https://join.slack.com/t/frs159/shared_invite/zt-2pl1avtc5-R7ls3K~lDgq02kPn7iVTpA) on the assigned materials, sharing resources, like files and links, and seeking Make sure you join our _Slack_ workspace by using the invitation link provided in class!

 ## Office Hours

-I'm available for office hours every Tuesday and Thursday from 1:00-2:00pm at the [Tiger Tea Room](https://dining.princeton.edu/where-eat/locations/tiger-tea-room).
+I'm available for office hours every Wednesday from 1:00-2:00pm at the [Center for Digital Humanities Firestone Library Floor B](https://cdh.princeton.edu/about/).
 Office hours are a great chance for us to discuss anything related to the class – be it readings, assignments, feedback, challenging concepts.
 I'm also happy to chat about your interests in digital humanities, or to help you find resources for your research.
 If you can't make it to office hours, feel free to email me to set up an appointment.

 ## Class Etiquette